androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 	- [RubyMotion](http://www.rubymotion.com/) (2012)
 - JavaScript/TypeScript
 	- [NativeScript](https://nativescript.org/) (2014)
+	- [Meteor.js](https://www.meteor.com/).
+Meteor is a full-stack JavaScript platform for developing modern web and mobile applications.
+	- [Capacitor](https://capacitorjs.com/).
+A cross-platform native runtime for web apps.
+Create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS.
+- Java
+	- Gluon Mobile.
+Gluon Mobile is to ensure that developers can create high performance, great looking, and cloud connected mobile apps from a single Java code base.

 ### Desktop cross-platform (Windows, macOS, and Linux)

 - JavaScript/TypeScript
 	- [Electron](https://electronjs.org/) (2013)
+	- [NW.js](https://nwjs.io/).
+NW.js (previously known as node-webkit) lets you call all Node.js modules directly from DOM and enables a new way of writing applications with all Web technologies.
+	- [Neutralino](https://neutralino.js.org/).
+Build lightweight cross-platform desktop apps with JavaScript, HTML, and CSS
 - Java
 	- [Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html) by Oracle
+	- SWT (Standard Widget Toolkit)
+	- [Griffon](http://griffon-framework.org/).
+Griffon is desktop application development platform for the JVM.Inspired by Grails.
+- Python
+	- PyQt / PySide
+	- [Tkinter](https://docs.python.org/3/library/tkinter.html).
+The tkinter package (“Tk interface”) is the standard Python interface to the Tcl/Tk GUI toolkit.
+Both Tk and tkinter are available on most Unix platforms, including macOS, as well as on Windows systems.
+	- [wxPython](https://wxpython.org/index.html).
+This website is all about wxPython, the cross-platform GUI toolkit for the Python language.
+With wxPython software developers can create truly native user interfaces for their Python applications, that run with little or no modifications on Windows, Macs and Linux or other unix-like systems.
+	- [Dear PyGui.](https://github.com/hoffstadt/DearPyGui) A modern, fast and powerful GUI framework for Python.
+	- [PyGObject (GTK)](https://pygobject.gnome.org/).
+PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.
+It supports Linux, Windows, and macOS.
+- C#
+	- [GtkSharp](https://www.mono-project.com/docs/gui/gtksharp/).
+Gtk# is a Graphical User Interface Toolkit for mono and .Net.
+The project binds the gtk+ toolkit and assorted GNOME libraries, enabling fully native graphical Gnome application development using the Mono and .Net development frameworks.
 - GTK ([C++, Go, Python, Rust and more](https://www.gtk.org/docs/language-bindings/))

 ### <img src="/assets/icon/programming-languages/Apple.svg" width="24px"/>Apple ecosystem